Let’s Talk About The Once Upon A Time In Hollywood Ending

 Living Happily Ever After

 After all, it’s all there in the title.
 It’s a fairy tale and it has a fairy-tale ending.
 Like Django Unchained and Inglourious Basterds (“Once upon a time in Nazi-occupied France”), Tarantino is rewriting history, but this time he’s not blowing it up.
 He’s saving something.
 Some critics have seen the Once Upon a Time in Hollywood ending as reactionary, like it’s staving off the uncertain future aging actors like Rick Dalton face.
-You can certainly read it like that, but I see hope in it.
+You can certainly read it like that, but I see hope in it (you can also read a Once Upon a Time in Hollywood review from us).
 As the movie ends, the future is still uncertain, but it’s nothing to fear.
 Instead, it’s exciting.
 Neil Armstrong and Buzz Aldrin had just stepped foot on a different world.
 The only hippie chaos that would make the news that summer would be Woodstock, a music festival.

 Isn’t it pretty to think so?
 Of course, it didn’t happen that way.
 But it should have.
 Sharon Tate and her house guests, along with Rosemary and Leno LaBianca–killed on August 10th–should have been able to go on living their lives.
 Debra Tate should have been able to spend her life with her sister, instead of fiercely guarding her memory.
 She’s spent years protecting Sharon’s image, which was the biggest clue to the Once Upon a Time in Hollywood ending.
 After Debra read the script, she said she was “very happy” with it.
 And now we know why.
 Her sister got a happy ending.
 We don’t always get them when we deserve them in real life.
 But in movies we can.